pganssle/bdateutil/README.rst

     date(2014, 1, 8)

-2. When passing two datetime arguments to relativedelta, the resulting relativedelta object will contain a `bdays` attribute with the number of business days between the datetime arguments.
+2. When passing two datetime arguments to relativedelta, the resulting relativedelta object will contain a :code:`bdays` attribute with the number of business days between the datetime arguments.

 .. code-block:: python